ishaq2321/phantomVault/README.md

 - **Use at Own Risk**: While designed with security in mind, use this software at your own risk

 ### Security Notice
+- **REQUIRES ROOT PRIVILEGES**: PhantomVault requires sudo/root for all operations
+- **Service runs as root**: The background service runs with root privileges for folder security
+- **CLI requires sudo**: All CLI commands (except --help) require sudo
 - This software has not undergone professional security audit
 - Always maintain backups of important files before using
 - Test thoroughly in a safe environment before production use